EML 300B-XLS, 300B-XLM Data Sheet

 Notes

-1. Hard-metals can be used in electron tubes, though these are more difficult to use, and more costly than the classical nickel.
+1. Hard-metals can be used in electron tubes, though these are more difficult to use, and more costly than classic nickel.
 Hard metal Anodes have a more precise Anode distance, and do not change shape when heated, or at mechanical shock.
 This ensures reproducible tube parameters, and long term stability.
 Wolfram grids allow the most precise grid wire distance, because wolfram is an extreme hard metal.
 Best grid geometry ensures uniformity and linearity of the tube curves.

 2. Individual Test data, such as: Matching Data, Grid Current, Vacuum, Filament Current, etc., are on the Certificate that is on the outside of the tube box.
 Each tube is numbered from the inside, with a metal Tag